weiny2/linux-kernel/Documentation/core-api/protection-keys.rst

 Processor" Server CPUs and later.
 And it will be available in future non-server Intel parts and future AMD processors.

+Protection Keys for Supervisor pages (PKS) is available in the SDM since May 2020.

 pkeys work by dedicating 4 previously Reserved bits in each page table entry to a "protection key", giving 16 possible keys.